biganans/wawo/README.md

 ###service provider
   service provider is as what its name tells, it service the message by messsage id, all the business message with a service id of this service would be dispatched to the provider.

   if u want to build a new service provider, you must do as follows:

           a, inherit from wawo::net::ServiceProvider_Abstract
           b, implement virtual function
-            	virtual void HandleMessage( MyBasePeerMessageCtxT const& ctx, WAWO_SHARED_PTR<MyMessageT> const& incoming ) = 0;         c, register this service to your peer proxy by peer_proxy_instance->Register(service_id, your_service_provider);
+                	virtual void HandleMessage( MyBasePeerMessageCtxT const& ctx, WAWO_SHARED_PTR<MyMessageT> const& incoming ) = 0;
+          c, register this service to your peer proxy by peer_proxy_instance->Register(service_id, your_service_provider);

 ###listener
+    a listener used to hear event

 ###dispatcher
+    a dispatcher can trigger relevant event to its listener